LearnThroughStories/learnthroughstories.github.io/docs/developer-notes.md

 3. The artwork jpg file is huge, which slows down the website.
 A light background image (like a paper texture) compresses better because it is not meant to stand out, and hence compresses 10x better.
 Regardless, the site is extraordinarily image heavy and relies on very good network accessibility.
 This may be ok for the primarily urban target audience.

 4. Hosting on github.io has been very convenient.
 It is surprisingly fast, because it defers to fastly's servers and CMS.
-There are a few downsides though. github keeps the cache expiry time as 10min.
+There are a few downsides though.
+Github keeps the cache expiry time at a paltry 10 min, so heavy resources are constantly being reloaded.
 Also, because it is a git site, I didn't feel like polluting the source with the distribution variant, to do standard performance-oriented things such as tree-shaking, code minifying and bundling commonly clustered pieces of code together.
-Also, since it is a static site, all common code gets duplicated (like header and footer).
+Finally, since it is a static site, all common code gets duplicated (like header and footer).

 5. It is best to constrain `img` elements `div`s to constrain them.
 That way, images can be set to 100% the width of their wrapper and the height can either be constrained using object-fit:contain or height:auto to maintain their aspect ratio.
 This permits the the wrapper to be sized independently.

-6. In some cases (the bio pics in about us), there is one way to ensure that the `div` surrounding the `img` has the exact aspect ratio as the underlying image.
+6. In some cases (the bio pics in aboutus.html), there is one way to ensure that the `div` surrounding the `img` has the exact aspect ratio as the underlying image.
 We want the div to be responsive to changes to its parent, but maintain the same aspect ratio as its contained image.
-We use the property that padding-top/bottom is a function of the *width*.
-So, we set the height of the div to 0, but the padding-top to be the appropriate fraction of the width.
-For example, `padding-top:50%` makes the element half as tall as the width.
-This div has not content of its own; its sole purpose is to act as a frame for a nested div.
-The latter is positioned in absolute terms, and is thus responsive as well.
-This trick is from https://css-tricks.com/aspect-ratio-boxes/
+We use the property that `padding-top/bottom` is a function of the *width*.
+So, we set the height of the div to 0, but the `padding-top` to be the appropriate fraction of the width.
+For example, `padding-top:50%` makes the element half as tall as the width, which gives a 2:1 ratio.
+This div has no content of its own; its sole purpose is to act as a frame for a nested div, which in turn contains the image.
+All their aspect ratios are fiex, but the system is responsive.
+This trick is from https://css-tricks.com/aspect-ratio-boxes/.
+I wish browsers would hurry up and support the aspect-ratio property, instead of relying on such excrecence.

 7. At the time of release, I hadn't paid particular attention to image resolution, and had resized all thumbnails as 200x200, which was a mistake.
 On retina displays, some images are blurry.

 8. Having to position an image on top of a background-image is painful and expensive.
 Suppose the background image is a watercolour wash.
 On top of this we want to show an image of a person.
-But suppose the background of this image clashes with the underlying watercolour wash.
+But suppose the background of this person image clashes with the underlying watercolour wash.
 We have no option but to eliminate the background.
 That is, we have to cut and extract the person out of the image on top, save it as a png file and overlay on the page background.
 The png format is needed for its support of transparent pixels.
-Unfortunately, the png format is lossless, so the files are huge (10x).
+Unfortunately, the png format is lossless, which makes the files huge (10x of what a jpg could be).
 We can't merge the png file into the background because we want the top images to move fluidly with the text.
 I experimented with AVIF files (which supports lossy compression and transparent pixels), but the results were not very good and the format AVIF is not supported sufficiently by most mainstream browsers yet, so I deferred this decision with the aim of revisiting it soon.

 # Performance